 Frequently Asked Questions About Kombucha

 The SCOBY will last a long time, but not forever.
 If it turns black or starts to develop mold, or if it stops culturing your tea, it’s time to toss it.
 It's always best to use the newest scoby to make your next batch of tea, this scoby will be the strongest one to culture your tea.

 Yes!
 Feel free to check on it every so often to see how it’s doing.
-To do this, just pour off a couple ounces for a taste test.
+To do this, just pour off a couple of ounces for a taste test.
 Another method is to slip a straw along the inside of your brewing jar.
 Then put your finger over the top of the straw.
 Such a test might go like this:

 - 4 to 6 Days—Too sweet; not all sugar converted.